 Technology is one of the biggest cost savers an RTO can benefit from.
 If you apply it wisely you will be able to save thousands of dollars.
-Nowadays there are plenty of options to go digital and trying to operate the business virtually wherever possible is not that difficult anymore.
-You can:
+Nowadays there are plenty of options to go digital and trying to operate the business virtually wherever possible is no longer a pipe dream.

 - Have meetings online instead of spending money and time for travelling.

-- Safe physical space with virtual offices and files.
+- Save physical space with virtual offices and files.

 - Get rid of time-consuming processes that include paper.
 Printing, collating, posting, filing, processing, scanning, uploading, retaining and destroying are massive wasters for money and time.

 - Digital files are edited within seconds.
 A mistake or en edit on a paper file brings a long process with it.
 This costs time, money and nerves...

 - Streamline processes by integrating multiple apps you use, to ensure a fast data-flow that saves time and ensures accuracy.